y-arjun-y/arjunyadav/pages-md/projects.md

 ## <span id="eabristol2">EA Bristol Website Re-design (Round 2) + Booking Project</span>

 <small>Jul 08, 2022-Aug 09, 2022</small>
 <small>Tried to make EA Bristol's website the best EA group website out there.
 The latter project mentioned (which ended on Aug 09, 2022) was entangled with the former and I will be vague when describing the latter project in the logs.</small>

 <hr />

 #### Log

 - <time>Aug 09, 2022</time> There may be a few more developments, but I consider the booking project done!
-Also, the EA Bristol project has been dropped, so this project is done.
+Also, the EA Bristol project has been dropped, so this project as a whole is done.

 - <time>Aug 08, 2022</time> Nearly done with migration (and the booking project)